Naman-user/Fantastic-Four-Beluga/README.md

 6.)	static_analysis.py: Script for performing static analysis on files.
 7.)	url_checker.py: Module for detecting phishing URLs within documents.

+Note- Due to time constraints, all components of the page might not be integrated with each other.
+You can check individiual components using the method above

 3.)Concise Summary of the Code
 The Fantastic-Four-Beluga project is a purely static malware detection system that detects malicious files, packed executables, and phishing URLs without executing them.